portainer/portainer-k8s/deploy/helm/README.md

 # Deploy Portainer using Helm Chart
-Refer to the README under `deploy/helm/portainer` directory for more details.

 Before proceeding, ensure to create a namespace in advance.
 For instance:
 ```bash
 kubectl create namespace portainer